FavWest/pig-latin/README.md

 pigLatin(text);
 Expected Output: "atscay"

 Test: "It will move the first letter to the end and add ay if the word starts with a consonant.
-If the first letter is capitalized and the subsequent letters are not, it will make the first letter lowercase it will capitalize the new first letter."
+If the first letter is capitalized and the subsequent letters are not, it will make the first letter lowercase and it will capitalize the new first letter."
 Code:
 const text = "Cats"
 pigLatin(text);